 Are there any restrictions for people wishing to visit The Wild Rabbit?

-Following the announcement from the Government, as of Thursday 24 September, restaurants and bars must close by 10pm.
+In addition, restaurants and bars must close by 10pm.
 Please note, all guests must depart by 10pm.
 This means we will be unable to accommodate new or existing bookings after 8pm under current guidelines.
 We have commenced the process of reallocating all bookings that will be affected, where possible.

 To ensure we follow the new guidelines, whilst continuing to adhere to social distancing, it is likely that we will be unable to accommodate all existing bookings.
 We will do our very best to offer an alternative time (where possible) or date where required.
 Thank you for your patience, flexibility and understanding.